 Palestinian soccer chief: I'll appeal Messi incitement ban

 Jibril Rajoub told The Associated Press he was consulting with his lawyers and will "use every possible opportunity" to fight the decision.
-He spoke by phone from China and said he planned a press conference upon his return to Ramallah later this week.
+He spoke by phone from China and said he was planning a press conference upon his return to Ramallah later this week.

+Rajoub's Palestine Football Association has lashed out at the decision by international soccer's ruling body as biased and "absurd."

 Argentina eventually abandoned the trip to Jerusalem for a game against Israel in June.
 Argentina Foreign Minister Jorge Faurie said at the time players felt "totally attacked, violated" after images emerged of the team's white and sky-blue striped jerseys stained with red paint resembling blood.